samgould2/PEGG/src/docs/_build/html/_sources/index.rst.txt

 (2) Ranking and filtering these pegRNAs based on their properties

-(3) Automated oligo generation
+(3) Automated oligo generation (with the option to a synthetic "sensor" region)

 (4) Automated pegRNA library design with included silent substitution control pegRNAs

 (5) Visualization Tools for individual pegRNA design and library design

 Upcoming versions of PEGG will also include the ability to map mutations from the human to the mouse genome.

-Should include something about the sensor??

 Installation
 **************